1. - Introduction

 yet others have full fish tails.
 All the above will help, but not all are necessary.
 The largest "bang for the buck" is keeping the trailer directly behind

 and in the slip stream of the tow vehicle.
-If the trailer has a larger profile than the tow vehicle, the biggest "bang for the buck" is the rounded corners.
+If the trailer has a larger profile than the tow vehicle (taller or wider), the biggest "bang for the buck" is the rounded corners.

 It does not have to be dramatic like the U-Haul trailer pictured above in order to have an effect.
 A little goes a long way like the picture below.